-We will take all practicable steps to ensure the health and safety of our staff, participants and visitors to the workplace.
+The trust will take all practicable steps to ensure the health and safety of our staff, participants and visitors to the workplace.
 MTSCT has specific authority and responsibility for Health and Safety.
-We will ensure that everyone complies with the requirements of our SMS.
+The trust will ensure that everyone complies with the requirements of our SMS.